 Prospective and current students may make changes to their University record by contacting Enrollment Services.

 Gender changes are made upon request by the student.

 These changes will alter the student’s information in nearly all University records.
 A student’s gender is not shared with anyone external to the university without the student’s permission; it is only shared internally with employees who need the information in order to perform their job duties.
 Faculty will receive gender, title, and preferred name information on class rolls.
-For more information, contact the Registrar or call 864-294-2030.
+For more information, contact Enrollment Services or call 864-294-2030.

 Changing Residential Room/Apartment Assignments